Proximal Distance Algorithms: Theory and Examples: Derivation

+This choice does not necessarily decrease $f(\bx)$.
+Step halving or another form of backtracking restores the descent property.

+A more valid concern is the effort expended in matrix inversion.
+If $\bA_k$ is dense and constant, then extracting the spectral decomposition $\bV \bD \bV^t$ of $\bA$ reduces formula (\ref{newton_update}) to

+which can be implemented as a sequence of matrix-vector multiplications.
+Alternatively, one can take just a few terms of the series

+when $\rho$ is sufficiently large.
+For a generalized linear model, parameter updating involves solving the linear system

+for $\bW_{\!k}$ a diagonal matrix with positive diagonal entries.
+This task is equivalent to minimizing the least squares criterion

+In the unweighted case, extracting the singular value decomposition $\bZ = \bU \bS \bV^T$ facilitates solving the system of equations (\ref{least_squares_update}).
+The svd decomposition is especially cheap if there is a substantial mismatch between the number rows and columns of $\bZ$.
+For sparse $\bZ$, the conjugate gradient algorithm adapted to least squares \citep{paige1982algorithm} is subject to much less ill conditioning than the standard conjugate gradient algorithm.
+Indeed, the algorithm LSQR and its sparse version LSMR \citep{fong2011lsmr} perform well even when the matrix $(\bZ^t \bW_{\!k}^{1/2}, \sqrt{\rho}\bI)^t$ is ill conditioned.

-The proximal distance algorithm can also be applied to unconstrained problems.
+The proximal distance principle also applies to unconstrained problems.
 For example, consider the problem of minimizing a penalized loss $\ell(\bx)+ p(\bA \bx)$.
 The presence of the linear transformation $\bA \bx$ in the penalty complicates optimization.
 The strategy of parameter splitting introduces a new variable $\by$ and minimizes $\ell(\bx)+ p(\by)$ subject to the constraint $\by= \bA \bx$.
-If $P_M(\bz)$ denotes projection onto the manifold $M = \{\bz = (\bx,\by): \bA\bx = \by\}$, then the constrained problem can be solved approximately by minimizing the function
+If $P_M(\bz)$ denotes projection onto the manifold